Sleep Apnea Treatment: Understand, Diagnose, and Treat Effectively at Clinique Dentaire Dr. Rita Issa

 There are two main types of sleep apnea:

-• Obstructive Sleep Apnea (OSA): The most common form, caused by the relaxation of throat muscles, which blocks the airway during sleep.
+• Obstructive Sleep Apnea (OSA): The most common form, caused by the relaxation of throat muscles, which blocks the airway during sleeping.

 • Central Sleep Apnea (CSA): Less common, this occurs when the brain fails to send proper signals to the muscles that control breathing.